Shute Shield

-The Shute Shield, known as the Charter Hall Shute Shield, is a semi-professional rugby union competition in Sydney, Australia.
+The Shute Shield, currently known as the Charter Hall Shute Shield, is a semi-professional rugby union competition in Sydney, Australia.
 It is the premier club competition in New South Wales.
 The Shute Shield is awarded to the winning team from the Sydney premiership grand final held at the end of the club rugby season.

 History

 Club-based rugby football began some time before 1865.
 The Sydney University Football Club began in 1863 (although this date is questioned by some historians) and is the oldest existing football club outside the British Isles.
 The first recorded rugby season in Australia was in 1865 with Sydney University, Sydney Football Club and the Australian Club reported as playing games.

 On 24 June 1874, a meeting was held between ten prominent football clubs to create a governing body to administer the game within New South Wales.
 The Southern Rugby Football Union was formed.
 The first task of the Union was to decide on a set of rules for all clubs to adhere to.
 Clubs were given "senior" or "junior" status which could change from season to season.
 Although a governing body had now been formed, there was no centrally controlled competition until many years later.